-Aligned to promote adolescent body confidence, the free downloadable tools are designed to allow teachers and schools to run body-confidence workshops.
-The workshops allow teachers and pupils to explore the impact that image ideals portrayed through the media have on young people's self-esteem.
+Created to promote adolescent body confidence, the free downloadable tools are designed to help teachers and schools run body confidence workshops.
+These workshops allow teachers and pupils to explore the impact of image ideals portrayed through the media on young people's self-esteem.

-There are single- and five-session tools designed to adapt to your time frame.
+Confident Me is made up of single- and five-session tools designed to adapt to your time frame.
 Both tools have been proven to make a positive impact on improving body confidence.
-The workshops explore how society, professional and social media promote an unrealistic 'ideal' body, and learn strategies to protect and build self-confidence in themselves and others.
+Exploring how society, professional and social media promote an unrealistic 'ideal' body, the workshops help young people to learn strategies to protect and build self-confidence in themselves and others.